U.S. flag

 “Mobile driver’s licenses,” or “mDLs,” are digitized versions of the information on physical driver’s licenses and identification cards, and are stored on mobile electronic devices, such as smartphones.

 The REAL ID Act and regulations prohibit Federal agencies, including TSA, from accepting for REAL ID “official purposes” mDLs that are not REAL ID-compliant when REAL ID enforcement begins on May 7, 2025.
-In October 2024, TSA amended the REAL ID regulations to enable individuals to continue using for official purposes non-compliant mDLs that are issued by States to whom TSA has granted a waiver.
+On October 25, 2024, TSA published amendments to the REAL ID regulations to enable individuals to continue using for official purposes non-compliant mDLs that are issued by States to whom TSA has granted a waiver.
 States that seek a waiver must submit an application TSA.

 Beginning May 7, 2025, however, TSA and participating Federal agencies will accept, for official purposes, only those mDLs that are issued by States to whom TSA has granted a waiver.
 See “mDLs Approved for Federal Use” below for an updated list of States to whom TSA has granted a waiver.